radzhome/python-twitter-django-tags/README.md

 python-twitter-django-tags
 ==========================

-Useful python-twitter template tags for use with python-twitter api in your django app
+Useful [python-twitter](https://github.com/bear/python-twitter) template tags for use with [python-twitter](https://github.com/bear/python-twitter) api in your django app.
+Inspired by [django-twitter-tag](https://github.com/coagulant/django-twitter-tag) app.
+The same type of template integration was desired with [python-twitter](https://github.com/bear/python-twitter).

 Installing it / adding it to your project: